 - Find the search bar and do a search.
 This could be for a specific brand, a serial number, whatever information you have on the item you want to research.

 2. Once the results pop up, locate the filters on the left side and scroll to where it says “Show only” then click the checkbox next to “Sold Items”.
 It will automatically select completed items as well.

 That’s literally it.
-Now you can see all of the search results for sold listings.
-From here you can look at the results, tweak your search as needed, etc.
+Now you can see all of the search results for sold listings along with the sold price.
+From here it’s a good idea to look at the results, tweak your search as needed, etc.

 How to See Sold Listings on Ebay via the App

 Do you primarily work with the mobile app?
 Or maybe you want to know how to to see sold listings on ebay’s app while you’re out sourcing at thrift stores or yard sales.